 Microsoft Teams on its own is nice for conferencing and screen sharing.
-It will eventually completely phase out Skype for Business as Microsoft’s go to platform.
-There are nice features such as being able to record and transcribe your conferences, but Teams’ trump card is how it can serve as a hub for all of Microsoft’s 365 services, helping to manage workflow with email and project management, and provide easy access to files or export to third parties such as GitHub.
+It will eventually completely phase out Skype for Business as Microsoft’s go-to platform.
+There are nice features such as being able to record and transcribe your conferences, but Teams’ trump card is how it can serve as a hub for all of Microsoft’s 365 services, helping to manage workflow with email and project management and providing easy access to files or export to third parties such as GitHub.
 Everything is geared towards increasing productivity, such as slash commands, which enable specific actions within the app like bringing up recent files or changing your status to “Away.”

 Google Suite, or GSuite, serves as perhaps Microsoft’s biggest competitor for collaboration: communication.
 Its chat has been a blend of Gmail and Hangouts Meet for years, with video conferencing being available for up to 10 people normally and up to 250 people in a group chat.
-Similar to Microsoft’s 365 platform, Google Suite biggest strength is what is offered outside of the traditional chat space.
-It provides users spreadsheets, power points, data storage and file organization in an experience completely on the cloud.
+Similar to Microsoft’s 365 platform, Google Suite’s biggest strength is what is offered outside of the traditional chat space.
+It provides users with spreadsheets, power points, data storage, and file organization in an experience completely on the cloud.
 It’s simple to integrate video conferencing invites into your calendar, or comment on documents and “@” to assign tasks to a coworker.
-One particular feature that many people on 365 use is GSuite’s drag and drop interface, which is comfortable to use in both mobile and desktop situations.
-It’s a perfect example of the simplicity that has been added into the platform which many people love.
+One particular feature that many people on 365 use is GSuite’s drag-and-drop interface, which is comfortable to use in both mobile and desktop situations.
+It’s a perfect example of the simplicity that has been added to the platform which many people love.

 In the cases of Zoom and Slack, you have the world’s most popular video conferencing app and chat app.
-Both are very user friendly, offer good quality and reliable performance for exactly what you need from them.
+Both are very user-friendly and offer good quality and reliable performance for exactly what you need from them.
 If you pay for licenses, each tool can become particularly powerful.
-Slack can turn into very much a Teams-like hub for project management, file transferring and communication in text, voice, or video.
-Meanwhile, Zoom enables up to 500 participants on a single chat with numerous features geared towards both presentation and collaboration, including company branding and vanity URLs, file management, managed email address domains and cloud recording of transcripts.
+Slack can turn into very much a Teams-like hub for project management, file transfers, and communication in text, voice, or video.
+Meanwhile, Zoom enables up to 500 participants on a single chat with numerous features geared towards both presentation and collaboration, including company branding and vanity URLs, file management, managed email address domains, and cloud recording of transcripts.